Mario2425/Cluckabunga/README.md

     - Passcode Key Changer

 ## Installing
-You can install through AltStore, Sideloadly, or Xcode
+You can install through AltStore, Sideloadly,TrollStore or Xcode

 ## Creating Custom Lock Animations
 Lock animations are very simple to make.
 For the frames, each image must be named "trollformation" with a number afterwards (ie. trollformation1.png, trollformation2.png, trollformation3.png...).
 You can use up to 120 frames, though I am not sure of the exact size limit, which is probably much less.